apache/flink/docs/dev/batch/connectors.md

 In order to use a Hadoop file system with Flink, make sure that

-- the `flink-conf.yaml` has set the `fs.hdfs.hadoopconf` property set to the Hadoop configuration directory.
-Note: For automated testing or running from an IDE the directory containing `flink-conf.yaml` can be set by defining the FLINK_CONF_DIR environment variable.
+- the `flink-conf.yaml` has set the `fs.hdfs.hadoopconf` property to the Hadoop configuration directory.
+For automated testing or running from an IDE the directory containing `flink-conf.yaml` can be set by defining the FLINK_CONF_DIR environment variable.
 - the Hadoop configuration (in that directory) has an entry for the required file system in a file `core-site.xml`.
 Examples for S3 and Alluxio are shown below.
 - the required classes for using the file system are available in the `lib/` folder of the Flink installation (on all machines running Flink).
-If putting the files into the directory is not possible, Flink is also respecting the `HADOOP_CLASSPATH` environment variable to add Hadoop jar files to the classpath.
+If putting the files into the directory is not possible, Flink also respects the `HADOOP_CLASSPATH` environment variable to add Hadoop jar files to the classpath.

 #### Amazon S3

-See [Deployment & Operations - Deployment - AWS](../../setup/aws.html) for available S3 file system implementations, their configuration
-and required libraries.
+See [Deployment & Operations - Deployment - AWS]({{ site.baseurl }}/setup/aws.html) for available S3 file system implementations, their configuration and required libraries.

 #### Alluxio